 Last year on his website, Dr. Throckmorton offered an account of ugly behavior on the parts of purported Christians, thus perpetuating, perhaps unintentionally, the myth that all Christians are hateful.
 Clearly, people who exhibit the behavior described are not living authentic Christian lives.
 But living authentic Christian lives and protecting those who are being persecuted do not require intrusive classroom political action.

 Dr. Throckmorton also raises the specter of “judgmentalism.”
-Often homosexualists proclaim “Judge not lest ye be judged” as biblical justification for the position that Christians ought not to state publicly that homosexual behavior is immoral.
+Often homosexualists proclaim “Judge not, that you be not judged” as biblical justification for the position that Christians ought not to state publicly that homosexual behavior is immoral.
 But this verse means that we are not to engage in unrighteous judgment.
 We’re not to hypocritically condemn the speck in the eye of others while ignoring the plank in our own.
 We’re to recognize the universality of sin and offer forgiveness as we have been forgiven.
 This verse does not prohibit Christians from making distinctions between moral and immoral behaviors.

 DOS participants claim they merely want to end bullying.
 The central problem with this claim is that DOS supporters fail to acknowledge the means by which they seek to curb bullying.
 Supporters of DOS seek to end bullying by undermining the historical and orthodox Christian belief that homosexual and cross-dressing behaviors are immoral.
 What Day of Silence supporters rarely if ever admit is that they believe that disapproval of homosexual conduct is bullying, and therefore they are working to undermine that belief and prohibit its expression.